jourquin/Nodus/test/README.md

 `AssignmentTestProject` supplies shared in-memory layers, a private H2 database and presentation callbacks for the assignment, service-routing and demand-loading tests.
 The computation and database readers/writers are production implementations.
-Iterative assignments retain their completion metadata while suppressing completion dialogs when running without a graphical desktop.
+The fixture captures assignment messages and checks their number and severity; assignment error messages fail the test immediately.
+This prevents completion dialogs under both Ant and Eclipse's JUnit launcher, independently of whether a graphical desktop is available.
+Iterative assignments retain their completion metadata for the convergence assertions.
+`NodusC.displayAssignmentInformationDialogs` also controls informational completion dialogs in the running application (default `true`).
+Tests exercise both values and restore the original setting; all assignment fixtures share the `JDBCUtils` resource lock.
+The iteration limit case verifies that convergence warnings are still reported with information disabled.

 The equilibrium and incremental tests use two parallel links between A and B: